Updated: September 17, 2024

 Artist: Fat-Chihuahua | CC BY-NC-ND 3.0

-The Holly King and the Oak King as Aspects of the Horned God
+The Two Kings as Aspects of the Horned God

 The Horned God’s nature is inherently dualistic, with him representing both night and day.
 As such, the shifting between these two aspects can be seen as the Holly King and the Oak King slowly swapping places, with one taking dominance over the other depending on the season.
-At times, the Horned God, and consequently the two gods with green crowns, are merely aspects of a triune god, similar in substance and function to the Triple Goddess.

 The Two Kings Summarized

 Be it Yule or Litha, Wiccans can be sure that an aspect of the Horned God will be strongest during either the Summer or the Winter solstice.
-And whether we see them as aspects of one deity or as separate gods, we ought to hold the Holly King and the Oak King in high regard.
+Whether we see them as aspects of one deity or as separate gods, we ought to hold the Holly King and the Oak King in high regard.
 After all, it is through their reign that the nature itself is shaped, put to sleep, and awoken anew every single year.

 Check out our other articles: